 Get 2 Weeks of Free Camera Protection

-With Reason Camera Protection, you can be sure that you’ll have what you need to ensure attackers keep out of your webcams.
-The best part is that you can give it a test ride for free when you sign up for Reason Antivirus.
+With Reason Camera Protection, you can be sure that you have everything you need to keep attackers out of your webcams.
+The best part is that by downloading Reason Antivirus, you can give it a test ride for free.
 As our gift to you, for 14 days, you’ll get free and total protection from all webcam based threats — and after that time, if you decide you want to continue ensuring that your webcam never falls into the wrong hands, you can always upgrade to Reason Premium Protection.